pinouchon/pinouchon.github.io/_posts/2017-02-09-infogan-unsupervised-learning-of-disantangled-representations.markdown

 categories: deep-learning mutual-information representation-learning
 ---

-Nate Soares has this great post where [he ponders what the brain is](http://mindingourway.com/what-sort-of-thing-a-brain-is/).
-His main message is to show the need for human rationality, but I think that his view about the brain has a mutual-information machine is even more profound:
+In this great post: [What sort of thing a brain is](http://mindingourway.com/what-sort-of-thing-a-brain-is/), Nate Soares makes a case for the need for human rationality, but I think that his view about the brain as a mutual-information machine is even more profound: